 English for Academic Purposes

-English for Academic Purposes classes aims to improve a student’s note-taking, presentation, and academic reading and writing skills before studying at a UK university.
+English for Academic Purposes classes aim to improve a student’s note-taking, presentation, and academic reading and writing skills before studying at a UK university.
 Advanced classes are available for students who wish to study for a master’s degree.

 Business English